microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 1. This Dispatch sequence also creates a special LUIS app for the Dispatch service in luis.ai.

     Go to your account in luis.ai and find the Dispatch app just created.
 You can see there is a `None` intent (default) and then your knowledge base intents.
-However, these are not named well, make sure to rename them (click pencil icon near title) to match the naming of the QnA knowledge bases.
-For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field of each object).
-They all need to match.
+You will also see that Dispatch has added a 'q_' pre-fix to the QnA Maker name for each intent.

 1. After renaming your LUIS intents, train and publish them.
 It might take a minute or two to see the changes reflected in your responses in the chat client.